jow-/ucode/README.md

-By default, the file is executed within the same scope as the calling `include()` but by passing an object as second argument, it is possible to override the scope available to the included file.
-This is useful to sandbox the included code and only grant it access to explicitely passed values and functions.
+By default, the file is executed within the same scope as the calling `include()` but by passing an object as second argument, it is possible to extend the scope available to the included file.
+This is useful to supply additional properties as global variables to the included code.

+To sandbox included code, that is giving it only access to explicitely provided properties, the `proto()` function can be used to create a scope object with an empty prototype.
+See the examples below for details.

 If the given path argument is not absolute, it is interpreted relative to the directory of the current template file, that is the file that is invoking the